threefoldtech/info_grid/src/documentation/faq/faq.md

-### Is there a way to see the ThreeFold Grid's metrics?

-You can see the ThreeFold Grid Devnet's metrics on the page [metrics.grid.tf](https://metrics.grid.tf/).
-The metric tool is using Grafana, an open source visualization web application.

-To see the statistics of the ThreeFold Grid in general, visit the [ThreeFold Dashboard](https://dashboard.grid.tf/explorer/statistics) and select Statistics in the left menu Explorer.

 ### How can I see the stats of the ThreeFold Grid?

 You can go to think link: [https://stats.grid.tf/](https://stats.grid.tf/) to see the stats of the ThreeFold Grid.

 You can also check this [thread](https://forum.threefold.io/t/grid-stats-new-nodes-utilization-overview/3291/) on the ThreeFold forum.

-### How can I connect to the ThreeFold Planetary Network?

-You can connect with your phone by using the ThreeFold Connect App.
-Simply select the Planetary Network option in the menu.

-To connect on a computer, you can download the pre-release vesion of the [ThreeFold Planetary Network connector](https://github.com/threefoldtech/planetary_network).

-### Where can I download the ThreeFold Planetary Network connector?

-It is available in the ThreeFold [Planetary Network](https://github.com/threefoldtech/planetary_network) repository on Github.
-You can download pre-release versions [here](https://github.com/threefoldtech/planetary_network/releases) for MAC, Linux and Windows.

-### What is Proof-of-Capacity used by ThreeFold?

-Proof-of-Capacity is an algorithm that verifies the Internet capacity provided by the 3nodes.
-More information can be found [here](../../knowledge_base/farming/proof_of_capacity.md).

-### What is Proof-of-Utilization?

-[Proof-of-Utilization](../../knowledge_base/farming/proof_of_utilization.md) is the underlying mechanisms that verifies the utilization of Internet capacity on the ThreeFold Grid.

-Every hour, the utilization is recorded in [TFChain](../../knowledge_base/about/tfchain.md) and the user is charged for the Internet capacity used on the ThreeFold Grid.
-Discount calculated in line with the amount of [TFT](../threefold_token/threefold_token.md) users have in their accounts on TFChain.
-Learn more about the discount [here](../../knowledge_base/cloud/pricing/staking_discount_levels.md).

 ### What is the difference between a seed phrase (mnemonics) and an HEX secret?